NiklasPfister/adaXT/README.md

-# adaXT - Fast Adapatable and Extendable Tree Implementation
+# adaXT
+## Fast adapatable and extendable tree implementation for research

+*adaXT* is a Python module for tree-based regression and classification that is fast, adaptable and extendable and aims to provide researchers a more flexible workflow when building tree-based models.

+### Installation
+...